MaxCoop/eye_test/README.md

 Videos are processed using the same process, but via the `video_process.py` script [`python video_process.py inputvid.hm4v thresholdvalue`].
 This script also writes the processed frames to an m4v file for later inspection and produces a plot of the number of frames vs the number of black pixels in each.

 # Mobile device testing
-We also examin the potential of using a mobile camera without the IR filter removed.
+We also examine the potential of using a mobile camera without the IR filter removed.
 Following standard methods for nightvision (RBG averages, min/max colour values) we may be able to replicate the NoIR camera results using a cheaper setup.
 This is currently accessed via the:
 `python iphone_image_process.py image.jpg`

 Credit to Dr. Jesse Gale for original concept and implementation idea.